ismamz/next-transition-router/README.md

 ## Features

-- [OPINIONATED] Automatically detect internal links to handle page transitions.
+- Automatically detect internal links to handle page transitions (by default).
+- Use a custom `Link` component to manually handle page transitions.
 - Exclusively to be used with [Next.js App Router](https://nextjs.org/docs/app).
 - Quickly add animated transitions between pages using JavaScript or CSS.
 - Utilize popular libraries like [GSAP](https://gsap.com/resources/React/) or any other animation library.